Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 * Drivers.
 Check whether the bridge you want to buy has drivers for your platform.
 * Blinking LEDs.
 They look cool and they can help you with troubleshooting.
 * USB connector.
 Some bridges plug right into your computer, but it is often nice to have a USB cable between your computer and your bridge so that you have some more room on your desk.
 Bridges with mini-USB sockets are pretty common, but I prefer micro-USB sockets.
 * Features.
-Do you need special features such as inverted signals?
+Do you need special features such as inverted signals or custom EPROM?
 Check the data sheet of the chip.
 * Speed.
 Do you need particularly fast or uncommon speeds?
 Check the data sheet of the chip.

 I think the best chip is the FTDI FT232.
 It is also the most expensive and it is hard to determine whether you have a legitimate chip or a cheap knock-off.